-34. If an exhibitor would like to scratch an animal prior to the final drive, the exhibitor must inform the species superintendent within five minutes of the end of the last class of the show prior to the final drive (however, there is no time limit for medical reasons).
+- 1. All sheep and goats over 18 months - 2.
+All sheep and goats that are sexually intact for show or exhibition - 3.
+All breeding sheep, breeding goats, and dairy goats regardless of age - 34.
+If an exhibitor would like to scratch an animal prior to the final drive, the exhibitor must inform the species superintendent within five minutes of the end of the last class of the show prior to the final drive (however, there is no time limit for medical reasons).
 The exhibitor who withdrew their animal will keep their ribbon for the class they completed.
-All others below the withdrawn animal in the class will move up for the purposes of the final drive.
+All others below the withdrawn animal in the class will move up for the purposes of the final drive. - 35.
+Any animal deemed unsafe by the respective superintendent can recommend removal from the Fairgrounds by order of the Fairboard.